-Tuition fees: The base fee is calculated for each course for domestic students by applying the course factor to the per EFTS fee.

-Independent activities: A compulsory charge calculated at course level by a School for a consumable or service over and above what can be expected to be included in course materials.
-For each charge to a student there is an equal value cost to a School; however the value of the total fee must comply with TEC requirements.
+Tuition fees: The base fee is calculated for each module for domestic students by applying the course factor to the per EFTS fee: as well as any other requirements requested by TEC.
+Independent activities: A compulsory charge calculated at module level by Schools and Centres for a consumable or service over and above what can be expected to be included in course materials at the time the module is created.
+For each charge to a student there is an equal value cost to a School or Centre; however the value of the total fee must comply with TEC requirements.
+Other charges: Other miscellaneous charges may be made from time to time and are published on the Wintec website www.wintec.ac.nz/fees